-5. Don’t both with some fancy cover to keep your outdoor tap protected – just use some bubble wrap.
+5. Don’t bother with some fancy cover to keep your outdoor tap protected – just use some bubble wrap.

-Given Christmas has just been and gone you should have plenty of bubblewrap around so why not use that instead of an expensive cover (that usual breaks after a couple of years).
+Given Christmas has just been and gone you should have plenty of bubble-wrap around so why not use that instead of an expensive cover (that usual breaks after a couple of years) for your outdoor tap.
 Just wrap some around the tap, fasten with a bit of string or tape and your tap is safely protected – simple!

 6. If you have honey fungus all is not lost

 Honey fungus is indeed a serious problem however if your plants are unlucky enough to be affected it isn’t the end of the world or your garden.
 Before the good news though some bad news, don’t think that honey fungus only affects woody plants – it also affects herbaceous ones as well.
 Ok so now the good news, if you have an area affected with honey fungus clear away all the plants and leave the area unused for at least a year – the fungus can only survive if there are plants for it to live off.
 Finally there are plenty of plants that are resistant that you can plant in their place.
 A quick search for Gardeners’ World and Honey Fungus Resistant plants should get you a few to start with.